websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-themes/developing-themelets.md

       Answer: 1
     ```

-1. Highlight the `custom-tooltips-themelet` Themelet, press spacebar to select it, and press *Enter* to install it.
+1. Highlight the `acme-tooltips-themelet` Themelet, press spacebar to select it, and press *Enter* to install it.

     ```bash
     ?
 Select a themelet
-    >(*) custom-tooltips-themelet
+    >(*) acme-tooltips-themelet
     ```

     The extend task completes with the output below:

     ```bash
-    npm WARN pastel-purple-theme@1.0.0 No description
-    npm WARN pastel-purple-theme@1.0.0 No repository field.
-    npm WARN pastel-purple-theme@1.0.0 No license field.

-    + custom-tooltips-themelet@1.0.0
+    + acme-tooltips-themelet@1.0.0
     added 1 package and audited 6174 packages in 4.252s
     found 48 vulnerabilities (30 low, 1 moderate, 17 high)
       run `npm audit fix` to fix them, or `npm audit` for details [11:41:51] Finished 'extend' after 2.8 min
     ```

-1. Build the updated Pastel Purple Theme's WAR:
+1. Build the updated ACME Pastel Purple Theme's WAR:

     ```bash
     npm run build